chmking/h3-csrf/README.md

 $ npm install @chmking/h3-csrf
 ```

+### Peer Dependency

+This package has a peer dependecy on H3 ~v0.7.21 which fixes an [issue](https://github.com/unjs/h3/issues/170) when an H3 event body is read twice.

 ## Usage

 The CSRF protection middleware is added to H3 as a priority to inject `csrfToken()` in the `event`: